membraneframework/membrane_demo/webrtc_authentication/README.md

 ### Usage

-Run application with:
+Run the application with:

 ```shell
 mix start
 ```

-You can join videochat in: `https://YOUR-IP-ADDRESS:PORT/` (by default, it will be https://0.0.0.0:8443/).
-After logging in, you should see video stream from your and every other peer cameras.
+You can join videochat at: `https://YOUR-IP-ADDRESS:PORT/` (by default, it will be https://0.0.0.0:8443/).
+After logging in, you should see a video stream from your and every other peer's cameras.

 _You might be asked to grant access to your camera, as some operating systems require that._